jaspector

 7:30 a.m. to 5:30 p.m.
 Monday through Thursday and 8:00 a.m. to 5:00 p.m.
 Friday

-Typical inspection sequence: Layout, forms/foundation, framing, windstorm, sheathing, insulation, brick ties, drywall, roofing, and final building inspections; temporary service, underground, rough-in, meter loop/permanent service, and final electrical inspections; rough-in and final mechanical inspections; rough-in, top-out, sewer line, water line, shower pan, gas test, water heater, vacuum breaker, and final plumbing inspections; plus placement inspection for manufactured homes and a separate pool inspection sequence.
+Typical sequence: Layout, forms/foundation, framing, windstorm, sheathing, insulation, brick ties, drywall, roofing, and final building inspections; temporary service, underground, rough-in, meter loop/permanent service, and final electrical inspections; rough-in and final mechanical inspections; rough-in, top-out, sewer line, water line, shower pan, gas test, water heater, vacuum breaker, and final plumbing inspections; plus placement inspection for manufactured homes and a separate pool inspection sequence.

-Do I need a building permit in El Campo, TX?
+01 Do I need a building permit in El Campo, TX?

 El Campo states that projects require a permit when building safety may be affected, and its published permit materials specifically list fences, reroofs, porches, decks, stairs, landings, room additions, accessory buildings, siding, doors, windows, signs, retaining walls, demolition, driveways, walkways, sidewalks, and swimming pools.
 New construction, renovation, repair, demolition, and mobile home placement are also on the city form.

-How much does a building permit cost in El Campo, TX?
+02 How much does a building permit cost in El Campo, TX?

+Building permit fees in El Campo, TX are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $40.00 for residential permits; $75.00 for demolition; $100.00 for manufactured home placement.
 Fees are calculated as: Residential new construction is $40.00 plus $0.40 per square foot for the first 6,000 square feet, then $0.20 per square foot.
 Commercial construction permits are based on project valuation.
 Several miscellaneous permits use flat-plus-area formulas or flat fees..
 Plan check fee: Standard residential and commercial staff plan review is 50% of the building permit fee.
 Express plan review is 75% of the building permit fee.
 Third-party engineer review is pass-through actual cost with $500.00 minimum deposit for standard or $1,000.00 minimum for express..

-How do I apply for a building permit in El Campo, TX?
+03 How do I apply for a building permit in El Campo, TX?

-1. Determine whether a pre-development meeting is needed.
+To apply for a building permit in El Campo, TX, follow these steps: 1.
+Determine whether a pre-development meeting is needed.
 El Campo strongly suggests pre-development meetings for due diligence, and states that new projects involving more than one trade must have a pre-development meeting.
 2. If the project also requires platting, rezoning, a special use permit, or a variance, obtain those approvals first through the Planning and Zoning Commission, Board of Adjustments, and/or City Council before permit submittal.
 3. Assemble the permit application and required supporting documents.
 The city provides a building permit form, info sheet, new-construction checklist, plan review form, and contractor registration form in the Development Services document center.
 4. Submit the complete application package to the Permit Clerk in person at City Hall or online through the iWorQ permit portal.
 The city says incomplete or inaccurate applications delay issuance.
 5. Pay plan review fees at submittal when plan review is required.
 The development guide states plan review fees are due when the building permit application is submitted.
 6. Complete contractor registration if a contractor is involved.
 The development guide states all contractors are required to register with the city and provide a certificate of liability insurance listing the City of El Campo as certificate holder.
 7. After all required documentation is received, the Building Official reviews the application for code compliance and issues the permit when approved.
 8. Request inspections before 5:00 p.m. on the day prior to the requested inspection date, then complete all required inspections before occupancy.
 The city states no work should be covered until inspected and approved.

-How do I schedule a building inspection in El Campo, TX?
+04 How do I schedule a building inspection in El Campo, TX?

-Inspections can be scheduled via: 979-541-5020, iWorQ permit portal.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in El Campo, TX via: 979-541-5020, iWorQ permit portal.
 Inspection requests must be submitted before 5:00 p.m. the day before the requested date..

-Other cities in Wharton County
+Other jurisdictions in Wharton County.

-View all Wharton County jurisdictions →
+All Wharton County jurisdictions →